aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells/findoptions/regexkey/_index.md

 ---
 title: RegexKey
 second_title: Aspose.Cells for .NET API Reference
 description: Indicates whether the searched key is regex.
-If true the searched key will be taken as regex and parsed.
-Otherwise the key will be parsed according to the rules in ms excel.
+If true then the searched key will be taken as regex.
 type: docs
+weight: 80
 url: /net/aspose.cells/findoptions/regexkey/
 ---
 ## FindOptions.RegexKey property

 Indicates whether the searched key is regex.
-If true the searched key will be taken as regex and parsed.
-Otherwise the key will be parsed according to the rules in ms excel.
+If true then the searched key will be taken as regex.

 ```csharp
 public bool RegexKey { get; set; }